 Although aquamarine is generally untreated, some crystals that hold yellow or green tints will be subjected to heat treatments in order to reduce these tints and enhance the blue color of the stone.
 This is a standard industry practice and not something to worry about.
 However, your retailer should be upfront about this and let you know that the stone has been heatedly treated.

-A natural stone that is very similar to aquamarine is blue topaz.
-It is sometimes passed off as aquamarine.
+Blue topaz is a natural stone that’s very similar to aquamarine.
+It’s sometimes passed off as aquamarine.
 These two gemstones can look identical although aquamarine is the more expensive of the two.
 Check out our article on aquamarine vs. blue topaz for more information.

 Caring for Your Aquamarine